A Red Woman Was Crying

 The snake Sekentu coiled up on a basketry platter under the bed and went to sleep without noticing Koso.

 Koso’s tears fell on Sekentu, waking him up.

 He said, “What’s up there?
 Why am I getting wet?”

 Makunai said, “That’s your wife.”

-Sekentu looked at Koso, and then he coiled around her.
+Sekentu coiled around Koso.
 He put his tail in her vagina and ejaculated in her.

 Sekentu saw that Koso was very thin.
 Her bones were showing and he felt sorry for her.
 He went out to hunt pigs for her.
 He caught pigs, he killed them, he brought them back, and the two of them smoked them over a fire.

-Later, Makunai said, “You two had better go and see Koso’s people now.”
+Later, Makunai said, “You two had better go and see Koso’s people.”